For extra mushroomy flavor, include a few shiitake mushrooms with the cremini or button mushrooms.

 - 2/3 cup heavy whipping cream (light cream may curdle, so use heavy cream)

-- 1 1/4 to 1 1/2 pounds skinless, boneless chicken breasts, pieces pounded to an even 1/4 inch to 1/3 inch thickness
+- 1 1/4 to 1 1/2 pounds chicken breast cutlets, or skinless, boneless chicken breasts pounded to an even 1/4 inch to 1/3 inch thickness

 - Salt and freshly ground black pepper

-3 Stir in sage to sauce, season to taste with salt and pepper.
-Pour sauce over chicken to serve.
+4 Finish the sauce and serve: Stir the sage into the sauce, and season to taste with salt and pepper.
+Pour the sauce over the chicken.

-Serve alone (for low carb version) or with rice, mashed potatoes, or pasta (use gluten-free for gluten-free version).
-We used bow-tie pasta which worked great.
+Serve alone or with a vegetable (for low carb version) or with rice, mashed potatoes, or pasta (use gluten-free pasta for gluten-free version).
 Garnish with chopped fresh parsley.